-Countries around the world—including Germany, Canada, and the US—are steadily peeling back cannabis laws.
-That means you can finally profit from this $150 billion market… legally.
+Nick Giambruno’s Note: As regular readers know, countries around the world are steadily peeling back cannabis laws.
+That means we can finally profit from this $150 billion market… legally.

 Chris Lowe: A lot of folks still see cannabis as a dangerous drug.
 Or at least a time-wasting pastime.
 Walk me through how the cannabis boom got onto your radar.